Skip advert

 • Some rival hatches have larger boots

 The Volkswagen Golf GTI offers an appealing blend of performance and practicality - all wrapped up in a sophisticated package.
 Three-door models are no longer available, which will please those who need to travel in the rear seats.
-Overall, cabin space is a little bigger than in the previous model.
-Unlike the quicker Volkswagen Golf R, you can’t get either the GTI or GTI Clubsport in a more practical estate car bodystyle.
+Overall, cabin space is a little bigger than before, but unlike the quicker Volkswagen Golf R, the GTI has never been offered in the more practical estate-car bodystyle.

 Skip advert